In South Africa, writers Errieda du Toit and Daleen van der Merwe offer history and instruction on the region’s famed buttermilk rusk.

 With a rich history and a range of flavors and styles, holiday beers help make the season merry and bright.

-We rely on readers like yourself to keep our editorial engine chugging along, independent and sustainable.
-Become a paid member today and you'll be directly supporting our journalism and the people behind it.Join Today
+We rely on readers like yourself to keep our journalism chugging along, independent and sustainable.
+If you believe in our work, please consider becoming a member and you'll be supporting our editorial for less than 17 cents per day.Join Today

 We sent our contributors on a mission: give us your stories about sweets, sugar and confections of all cultures and kinds.

 The new season of The Migrant Kitchen premieres November 7 on KCET/PBS.

 Recommended reading from the editors of Life & Thyme.

 New look, new features, a new era for Life & Thyme.

 In Brooklyn, Crown Finish Caves continues a collaborative tradition in cheesemaking.

 In Tuscany, winemakers are experimenting with orange wines and expanding the canon of what is common to the region.